ARX-0/VSDSquadraonMini_Research_intern/README.md

 ![R type instruction](https://github.com/ARX-0/VSDSquadraonMini_Research_intern/blob/main/images/R%20type%20instruction.png)

 Here in the R type instruction.
-All operations read the rs1 and rs2 registers (the source registers) as source operands and write the result into register rd (the target register) .
+All operations read the [19:15] rs1 and [24:20] rs2 registers (the source registers) as source operands and write the result into register [11:7] rd (the target register) .

-The funct7 and funct3 fields select the type of operation.
+The [31:25] funct7 and [14:12] funct3 fields select the type of operation finally the opcode for R-type instruction is [6:0].

 ADD and SUB perform addition and subtraction respectively.